sambarapu/StringGenerator/README.md

 This application is sample application to generate a random string from a words list

 As of today, random string is generated from static file."words.txt" from resources.
-Application can be extended to read the string from DB and can increase scaling accordingly.
+Application can be extended to read the string from DB/cache and can increase scaling accordingly.

 Steps :
 Command to build : ./gradlew clean build